Home / TeaVM Patterns and Pitfalls / TeaVM Migration frequal.com

 In Swing, it is easy to make a reusable component.
 Extend JPanel, add your own child components, and voila, a new component that can be reused.

 In the wild world of the web, components aren't nearly as well standardized or reusable.
-However, TeaVM has solved most of the difficulties with web components.
+However, Flavour has solved most of the difficulties with web components.
 You create an HTML template, containing the markup and invoking CSS for styling.
 Then you create a Java view class to hold logic.
 The Java class specifies which template it is bound to.
 The template can invoke methods from the view class to get single values or lists.

 For example, say your Swing UI had a JPanel with 2 JLabels and a JButton.
-In TeaVM you would use html:text elements to add dynamic text onto the template.
+In Flavour you would use html:text elements to add dynamic text onto the template.
 Then you would use an input element of type button to add a button in the template.

 To take action when the button is pressed, you add an event:click attribute to the input element.
 The value of the attribute specifies which method to invoke from the view class.